 We were contacted by Nadia Ovchinnikova on 3rd March 2008 with respect to posting their exhibition competition details on Artists UK DotNet under our Opportunties section.
 The exhibition competition is being run by Mr. Evgeny Yukhnytsya, the owner of Castle Reaux, who is apparently a well-known poet from the Ukraine (although a Google search on Yukhnytsya gives nothing on him that was not written by his own staff).

 We have recently received emails from an artist’s agent in Florida, USA and artists in Europe concerned about the legitimacy of this offer.
 We are currently discussing the issues with Nadia Ovchinnikova at Castle Reaux with a view to clarifying the terms of their offer and the auditing of the competition.
 If you are an artist who has submitted a painting to Château des Réaux we would like to hear from you, especially if you are based in the UK.
-Whether your feedback is positive or negative please contact us by email by clicking here.
-If you have not submitted work then you can leave your comments here.
-We hope to clarify the situation very soon.
+Whether your feedback is positive or negative please leave a comment here.
+Even if you have not submitted work then you can still leave your comments here but please mention that you have not submitted work.

 I have received an invitation from Ms Nadia Ovchinnikova today(9th April2008) for participitating in the said exhibition.